Documentation

 Step 2: Open Reseed

 Click Open to launch the Reseed interface.
-On first launch, Reseed provisions its storage database and then loads the Home dashboard.
 The app is ready for the owner to use immediately; the application role setup for other users comes next.

 Reseed Home dashboard showing navigation, events table, and stale users section